What Is an API Gateway and How Does It Work?

 An API gateway works by acting as the single entry point for all communication between clients and backend services.
 To achieve this, all API traffic must pass through the gateway.

 This is done by placing the API gateway in front of the backend services.
 Instead of calling a backend directly, clients are configured to send requests to the gateway.
-For example, rather than connecting to an internal host such as server7.local, the client connects to an endpoint like api.predic8.de.
-Using a subdomain such as api for the API gateway is a common practice.
+For example, rather than connecting to an internal host such as server7.local, a client connects to an endpoint like api.predic8.de.
+Using a dedicated subdomain such as api is a common practice.

-The API gateway acts as a proxy that exposes the same API interface as the backend.
-From the client’s perspective, there is no difference between calling the backend directly or going through the gateway.
-The gateway receives the request, applies policies such as authentication and then forwards it to the appropriate service.
+The API gateway acts as a proxy that exposes the same interface as the backend.
+From the client’s perspective, there is no visible difference.
+The gateway receives the request, applies policies such as authentication, and forwards it to the appropriate service.

-To ensure that all traffic flows through the API gateway, direct access to backend services must be restricted.
-This can be achieved through network routing, firewall configuration, or by allowing access only from the gateway.
-A common approach is to establish trust between the gateway and backend services using mutual TLS (mTLS) with certificates.
+To ensure that all traffic flows through the gateway, direct access to backend services must be restricted.
+This can be achieved through network routing, firewall rules, or by allowing access only from the gateway.
+A common approach is to establish trust between the gateway and backend services using mutual TLS (mTLS).

-Network gateways operate at the IP layer and route Internet Protocol packets.
-In contrast, an API gateway works at a higher level in the network stack, the application layer.
-Instead of routing raw network traffic, an API gateway understands application protocols such as HTTP.
-This allows it to make routing decisions based on API-specific information, including the HTTP method (GET, POST, etc.) and the request path.
+Instead of routing raw network packets, the API gateway understands application protocols such as HTTP.
+This allows it to make routing decisions based on API-specific information such as HTTP methods (GET, POST) and request paths.

 For example, a request to /products can be routed to one service, while a request to /orders is routed to another.

-Other gateway functions such as access control, rate limiting, and monitoring are also implemented at the application layer using HTTP.
+Functions such as access control, rate limiting, and monitoring are also implemented at the application layer.

-To securely expose internal APIs to the public internet, an API gateway can be placed in the demilitarized zone (DMZ).
-The DMZ is a perimeter network located between the external and internal networks.
+To securely expose internal APIs to the public internet, an API gateway can be deployed in a demilitarized zone (DMZ), a network segment between external and internal systems.

-Typically, there is no direct IP routing between these networks.
-Instead, all communication must pass through an application-layer gateway such as an API gateway.
+Typically, there is no direct routing between these networks.
+All communication must pass through an application-layer gateway such as an API gateway.

-Many of the concepts described so far also apply to HTTP reverse proxies.
-In fact, an API gateway is essentially built on top of HTTP proxy functionality.
+Many of these concepts also apply to HTTP reverse proxies.
+An API gateway builds on this foundation.

-In addition to handling HTTP, an API gateway understands API technologies such as OpenAPI, JSON, OAuth2, and JSON Web Tokens (JWT).
-This allows it to validate requests, enforce security policies, and manage API traffic at a higher level.
+They understand technologies such as OpenAPI, JSON, OAuth2, and JSON Web Tokens (JWT).
+This allows them to validate requests, enforce security policies, and manage API traffic at a higher level.

 Responsibilities

-Backend services and applications typically provide business functionality and logic.
+Backend services implement business logic.
 An API gateway adds cross-cutting concerns that help operate APIs securely and efficiently at scale.

 Some of these responsibilities overlap with other infrastructure components such as web application firewalls and load balancers.
 However, the API gateway provides a unified, API-focused layer that combines these capabilities.